MCDReforged/MCDReforged/docs/source/quick_start/install.rst

 .. image:: https://img.shields.io/pypi/v/mcdreforged.svg
    :alt: PyPI version

 MCDR is written and runs in Python 3.
-The Python version need to be at least 3.8.
+Make sure you have Python 3.8 or later installed

 The detailed Python version requirements are as shown in the table below

 .. list-table::